foldedtoad/SYM1_I2C_Sensor/README.md

 ### Triggering Events
 After starting the program, apply some heat source (hot-air gun) to the TMP1075: don't get it too close and melt things.
-The defaulttemperature ranges, set by the program, is between 25C (low threshold) and 30C (high threshold).
+The default temperature ranges, set by the program, is between 25C (low threshold) and 30C (high threshold).
 After applying some heat, you should see a temperature value printed, due to the temperature rising above the high temperature threshold value.
 Let the sensor cool a minute or so and you should see the second temperature value printed, due to the temperature falling below the lower threshold value.
 ```